swatiSsharma/Python-DSA/Python Programs/README.md

 # Python Programs

 - Uncommon Characters
-- Find non-repeating element in a given list
+- Find a non-repeating element in a given list
+- Efficiently compute Sums of Diagonals of a Matrix